-They can be used for distance walking, the beach, in the house, in the garden, for casual drinks, in fact, you can wear them just about anywhere!
+You can use them for distance walking, on the beach, in the house, in the garden, for casual drinks you can wear them just about anywhere!

 Almost every component of the footwear can be repaired or replaced, making them a fantastic investment for years to come.

 Birkenstocks are not the prettiest of footwear and have been described as being so ugly that they are cool.

 Knowing how to wear Birkenstocks sandals is simple.
 Pair them with just about anything in your wardrobe.